Gnosticism in modern times

 Gnosticism in modern times, commonly known as neo-Gnosticism, includes a variety of contemporary religious movements, stemming from Gnostic ideas and systems from ancient Roman society.
-Gnosticism is an ancient name for a variety of religious ideas and systems, originating in Jewish and Christian social environments in the first and second century A.D.
+The root word, gnosis, means knowledge, originating in Jewish and Christian social environments in the first and second century A.D.

 The Mandaeans are an ancient Gnostic ethnoreligious group that have survived and are found today in Iran, Iraq and diaspora communities in North America, Western Europe and Australia.

 The late 19th century saw the publication of popular sympathetic studies making use of recently rediscovered source materials.
 In this period there was also the revival of a Gnostic religious movement in France.
 The emergence of the Nag Hammadi library in 1945 greatly increased the amount of source material available.
-Its translation into English and other modern languages in 1977 resulted in a wide dissemination, and as a result had observable influence on several modern figures, and upon modern Western culture in general.
+Its translation from Coptic into English and other modern languages in 1977 resulted in a wide dissemination, which had observable influence on several modern figures and upon modern Western culture in general.
 This article attempts to summarize those modern figures and movements that have been influenced by Gnosticism, both prior and subsequent to the Nag Hammadi discovery.

-A number of ecclesiastical bodies that identify as Gnostic have set up or re-founded since World War II as well, including the Ecclesia Gnostica, Johannite Church, Ecclesia Gnostica Catholica, the Ecclesia Gnostica Mysterioum, the Thomasine Church, the Alexandrian Gnostic Church, the Ecclesia Gnostica Apostolica, the Gnostic Catholic Union, Ecclesia Valentinaris Antiqua, the Cathari Church of Wales, and the North American College of Gnostic Bishops.
+A number of ecclesiastical bodies that identify as Gnostic have set up or re-founded since World War II as well, including the Ecclesia Gnostica, Johannite Church, Ecclesia Gnostica Catholica, the Ecclesia Gnostica Mysterioum, the Thomasine Church, the Alexandrian Gnostic Church, the Ecclesia Gnostica Apostolica Catholica, the Gnostic Catholic Union, Ecclesia Valentinaris Antiqua, the Cathari Church of Wales, and the North American College of Gnostic Bishops.

 Late 19th century

 Source materials were discovered in the 18th century.
 In 1769, the Bruce Codex was brought to England from Upper Egypt by the Scottish traveller James Bruce, and subsequently bequeathed to the care of the Bodleian Library, Oxford.
 Sometime prior to 1785, the Askew Codex (a.k.a.
-Pistis Sophia) was bought by the British Museum from the heirs of Dr. Askew.
-The Pistis Sophia text and Latin translation of the Askew Codex by M. G. Schwartze were published in 1851.
+Pistis Sophia) was bought by the British Museum from the heirs of Dr. Anthony Askew.
+The Pistis Sophia text and a Latin translation of the Askew Codex by Moritz G. Schwartze were published in 1851.
 Although discovered in 1896, the Coptic Berlin Codex (a.k.a. the Akhmim Codex) was not 'rediscovered' until the 20th century.

 Charles William King

 Charles William King was a British writer and collector of ancient gemstones with magical inscriptions.
 His collection was sold because of his failing eyesight, and was presented in 1881 to the Metropolitan Museum of Art, New York.
 King was recognized as one of the greatest authorities on gems at the time.

 In The Gnostics and their Remains (1864, 1887 2nd ed.)
 King sets out to show that rather than being a Western heresy, the origins of Gnosticism are to be found in the East, specifically in Buddhism.
-This theory was embraced by Blavatsky, who argued that it was plausible, but rejected by G. R. S. Mead.
+This theory was embraced by Helena Blavatsky, who argued that it was plausible, but rejected by G. R. S. Mead.
 According to Mead, King's work "lacks the thoroughness of the specialist."